karthequian/ContainerWorkshop/README.md

 Follow the instructions on the site to install Docker Desktop.

-You will need to have admin access to your workstation, and will see this dialog because Docker needs priviledged access.
+You will need to have admin access to your workstation, and will see this dialog because Docker needs privileged access.

 ![Privileged Access](images/docker-install1.png)